Skip to content

 The major health authorities agree on this point:

-👉 There's no official "deadline" for quitting.
-This choice depends on you, your baby and your life context.
+There isno official "deadline" for stopping.
+This choice depends on you, your baby, and your life circumstances.

 And in real life, how long do we breastfeed on average?